nickstienz/BloomAntiCheat/README.md

 ## How do I use it?

 Bloom Anti-Cheat is made to be a very simple drag-and-drop solution.
 You can download the latest release and then drop the folders into the right places.
 From there, you would simply connect to the API so the anti-cheat can understand how YOUR game works.
-You can find more information on how to do that in the documentation.
-(Coming soon)
+You can find more information on how to do that in the [documentation](./docs/home.md).

 ## How can I contribute?